 No matter what size business you run, what the needs of your HR team are, or what your budget is, you’ll find something on this list that will help you achieve your goals.
 We have something for everyone; applicant tracking, payroll management, employee engagement, onboarding, it’s all there.

 Keep in mind that the world of HR software is constantly changing.
 Many of these apps and tools have cross-over between different categories.
 Some may add new features, some remove old features, some may merge, and some of them will close down.
 We rely, at least in part, on our audience to help notify us when something changes.
-If you notice a broken link – or if you know of a tool we didn’t mention – let us know in the comments.

 We’ve broken up this list into the major categories, so if you have specific needs you can browse to that category to see what’s out there.
 Remember, though, that this list isn’t entirely comprehensive, and some of the entries could fall under some (or even all) of the categories because of how robust they are as tools.
 Consider this list as a starting point for your research.

 These tools for HR and talent acquisition will help your company communicate and share documents more effectively.
 These are especially important for a remote workforce, where things like screen sharing are more important than ever.

 - Vispato.
 A whistleblowing software to help companies comply with proper HR protocol and regulations.